ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `RightController` - Don't drop to nearest floor  if the Right Controller is still over the current standing object even if the headset isn't.
   * `EitherController` - Don't drop to nearest floor  if Either Controller is still over the current standing object even if the headset isn't.
   * `BothControllers` - Don't drop to nearest floor only if Both Controllers are still over the current standing object even if the headset isn't.
+  * `AlwaysRestrict` - Never drop to nearest floor when the headset is no longer over the current standing object.

 ### Class Events